 Wayne State College is authorized to grant four graduate degrees: Master of Science in Education, Education Specialist in School Administration/Educational Leadership, Master of Business Administration and Master of Science in Organizational Management.
 Students interested in pursuing graduate studies in education should contact the School of Education and Counseling or the Graduate Office.
 Students interested in pursuing graduate studies in business should contact the School of Business and Technology or the Graduate Office.
-Students interested in pursuing graduate studies in organizational management should contact the School of Natural and Social Sciences or the Graduate Office.
+Students interested in pursuing graduate office.
 The standard procedures and requirements for graduate programs are included in this section of the catalog.
 Students are also responsible for any general requirements of WSC stated earlier in this catalog.